AWS HPC Blog

 Kirill Bogdanov

-Kirill Bogdanov is a Senior Solutions Architect in the Amazon Web Services (AWS) for Global Financial Services.
+Kirill Bogdanov is a Principal Solutions Architect in the Amazon Web Services (AWS) for Global Financial Services.
 He provides cloud-native architecture designs and prototype implementations to build highly reliable, scalable, secure, and cost-efficient solutions ensuring the customers’ long-term business objectives and strategies.
 Kirill is a Ph.D. in Computer Science from KTH Royal Institute of Technology with expertise in distributed systems and High Performance Computing (HPC).
-He has 12 years of experience in R&D, cloud migration, developing large-scale innovative solutions leveraging cloud technologies, and driving digital transformation.
+He has many years of experience in R&D, cloud migration, developing large-scale innovative solutions leveraging cloud technologies, and driving digital transformation.

 Richard Nicholson